DeanCo100/FooBar-WEB-Public/README.md

 #### Thirdly:
 - We modified the styles to handle dynamically resize of the screen.
 - We wrote 6 tests to check Visual changes and functions as well.
+- We created the Router that Navigates between pages.

 #### Lastly:
 - We made last modifications in the styles.
+- We conducted few 'User Reviews' to our program.
 - We ENJOYED to use our program as users.
 - And of course, we submitted the completed project.